AL-NFLY/personal-web/README.md

 # Personal Portfolio Web
-An underdevelopment porfolio website made for a hands-on learning experience for Sanity.io as CMS and Typescript.
+An evergrowing porfolio website made for a hands-on learning experience for Sanity.io as Content Management System (CMS) and Typescript.
+Here is where I will document projects I have made, I'm making, or will be making in the future.

 Tech Stack:
 - Typescript
 - Next.js 13
 - Sanity.io
 - GROQ
 - TailwindCSS

 TODOs: